anthony-callender/ark_analysis_ai/README.md

    http://localhost:3000/api/chat?action=rebuild_vectors
    ```

-3. Make a new query in the application.
-The vector store will be rebuilt with only the target tables when the first query is made after clearing.
+3. Make a new query in the application to see the new architecture in action.

-## Troubleshooting

-If you're still getting "0 relevant schema items" for certain queries:

-1. Check if your query terminology aligns with the schema descriptions
-2. Review the server logs to see the similarity scores
-3. Consider adding more domain-specific terms to the table/column descriptions in `utils/vectorStore.ts`

 ## Testing Your Queries